How to clean up and optimize your Mac: My go-to methods

 mac login items

 This action doesn't uninstall the app.
-It means you'll have to launch it separately when you need to.
+It only means you'll have to launch it separately when you need to.
+We also have an article about managing startup items if you need more details.

 Delete unused apps